 Mike’s teaching style is orientated toward team building skills and collaborative leadership.
 He has an extensive background in community-based organizations and in presenting city and county programs to constituents.

-Dan Rademacher is a mechanical engineering designer with CTA Architects and Engineers, a national A&E firm specializing in plumbing design and plan reviews for plumbing/mechanical code compliance.
-Formerly the chief plumbing/mechanical inspector for the Plumbing/Mechanical Safety Section of the Montana State Building Codes Bureau, Dan offers his students a wide variety of experience in the field of plumbing.
-He has extensive experience in all areas of management with a proven record of accomplishment.
-He has been a journeyman and apprentice instructor for UA Local 41 and is responsible for conducting courses pertaining to the plumbing field.
-He is especially skilled in the use and interpretation of the Uniform Plumbing Code, Uniform Mechanical Code, IMC, and IFGC.
-Dan has been a member of the UA since 1989 and worked for many local contractors in the Northwest before becoming a plumbing/mechanical inspector.
+Dan Rademacher is currently the owner operator of Plumbing Code and Design Consulting and formerly a Lead Plumbing/Mechanical Designer III with CTA Architects and Engineers, a national A&E firm specializing in plumbing design and plan reviews for plumbing/mechanical code compliance.
+Dan served as the chief plumbing/mechanical inspector for the Plumbing/Mechanical Safety Section of the Montana State Building Codes Bureau for 8 years.
+He is a journeyman and apprentice instructor for UA Local 41 and offers his students a wide variety of experience in the field of plumbing.
+Dan is a licensed plumber and has been a member of the UA since 1989 and worked for many local contractors in the Northwest before becoming a plumbing/mechanical inspector.
+He is also an official IAPMO instructor and member of IAPMO’s Education and Training Committee.

 Phil Ribbs has enjoyed a long and varied career in the plumbing and mechanical industries.
 In 1974, he began work as a plumbing and mechanical inspector with the city of San Jose, California.
 He was soon promoted and rose steadily within the organization, until he became the chief plumbing, mechanical, and electrical inspector with San Jose’s Department of Planning, Building, and Code Enforcement.
 He held that position for nearly 20 years, during which time he witnessed almost every situation imaginable involving plumbing, mechanical, and electrical systems.
 At that point, Phil retired from the city and began his own consulting business.